chenhaowu5/EM-NeRF/README.md

 # EM-NeRF
-Here we collect insightful work on the application of NeRF and ray-tracing-based method in the fields of electromagnetic wave propagation, wireless channel modeling, radio frequency and beyond.
+Here we collect insightful work on the application of NeRF and ray-tracing-based methodologies in the fields of electromagnetic wave propagation, wireless channel modeling, radio frequency and beyond.

 Date format: DD/MM/YYYY